Super Mario Bros. (film): Development

 Following the release of Super Mario Bros.
 (1985), a video game developed and published by Nintendo, numerous producers attempted to purchase the rights to make a Super Mario Bros. film.
 In 1989, Nintendo gave DIC Entertainment the right to make a film out of The Super Mario Bros.
 Super Show!, but it was never produced.
 In 1990, Dustin Hoffman attempted to purchase the rights to produce a film with himself as Mario, Danny DeVito as Luigi, and Barry Levinson directing.
 However, this was not made because of scheduling conflicts for DeVito.
-Jake Eberts then purchased the film rights and started developing an adaptation to be directed by Penny Marshall.
+Jake Eberts purchased the film rights and started developing an adaptation to be directed by Penny Marshall.

 Producer Roland Joffé first came up with the idea of making a live-action adaptation of the video games himself during a script meeting at Eberts' production company Lightmotive.
 Joffé met Nintendo of America then-president and Hiroshi Yamauchi's son-in law, Minoru Arakawa.
 He presented Arakawa with an initial draft of the script.
-One month after their meeting, Joffé traveled to Nintendo's headquarters in Kyoto to pitch the storyline to Yamauchi which led to Nintendo receiving interest in the project.
+One month after their meeting, Joffé traveled to Nintendo's headquarters in Kyoto to pitch the storyline to Yamauchi, which led to Nintendo receiving interest in the project.
 Joffé left with a $2 million contract giving the temporary control of the Mario character to Joffé.
-Nintendo retained merchandising rights for the film through a "creative partnership" with Lightmotive.
+Nintendo retained merchandising rights through a "creative partnership" with Lightmotive.

 When Yamauchi asked Joffé why Nintendo should sell the rights to Lightmotive over a major company, Joffé assured them that Nintendo would have more control over the film.
 However, Nintendo had no interest in creative control and believed the Mario brand was strong enough to allow an experiment with an outside industry.
-Joffé said, "I think they looked at the movie as some sort of strange creature that was kind of rather intriguing to see if we could walk or not".
+Joffé said, "I think they looked at the movie as some sort of strange creature that was kind of rather intriguing to see if we could walk or not."